reancloud/PythonSampleApp/README.md

 * `env deploy`: Deploy an environment.
 Supports setting input variables and collecting terraform outputs.
 * `env destroy`: Destroy an environment.
+* `env export`: Export an environment as JSON, Terraform or CloudFormation.

 ## Installation